Exabyte-io/wode.js/README.md

 # wode.js

-wode.js houses entity definitions for use in the Mat3ra platform.
+WOrkflow DEfinitions in JavaScript - wode.js - houses entity definitions for use in the Mat3ra platform.

-### Installation
+## Installation

 For usage within a javascript project: